-By R.J.
+By Guy Green for R.J.
 Smiley All golfers know that some bogies are better than others.
-Making birdie with your second ball, after swatting the first one off the premises, comes to mind.…
+Making birdie with your second ball, after swatting the first one off the premises,…

 What do you think of when you hear Bismarck, North Dakota?
 As your mind searches for an answer. any answer; let me give you one word that you had not thought of - GOLF.

 The Basketball Golf Group, BGG for short, was ready!
 They had made the annual golf trip since their college years.
 The BGG had won the small school state basketball championship as high school seniors.